 - Merging records

-You can create smart lists from the Lead, Contact, or Deal page, through the Working Center view.
+You can create smart lists in Leads, Contacts, or Deals, through the Working Center view.

 Lesson 5: Configuring your sales pipeline